Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Results

 \subsection{Analysis of $\chi_2$ and $\chi_4$ classes}

-Comparing the nature of the \textbf{observed} spectra obtained from $\chi_2$ class (Obs.
+A comparison of the spectral natures of $\chi_{2}$ class (Obs.
 Id.
 20402-01-16-00) and $\chi_4$ class (Obs.
 Id.
-10408-01-33-00) data (Fig. 2), we found the flux at low energy ( $<$ 10 keV) for $\chi_4$ class to be a few orders of magnitude greater than that of $\chi_2$ class.
-Since the spectral features are ultimately governed by the accretion flow dynamics and consequently by the flow parameters, this different features of the observed spectra of $\chi_{2,4}$ classes should be corroborated by the spectral fitted parameters.
+10408-01-33-00) imply that the energy flux is higher in $\chi_4$ across the entire range of the spectra (Figure 2).
+Since the spectral features are ultimately governed by the accretion flow dynamics and consequently by the flow parameters, the different features of the observed spectra of $\chi_{2,4}$ classes should be corroborated by the spectral fitted parameters.

-In case of $\chi_2$ class, the continuous observation spanning over 3000 seconds has been selected and fitted using TCAF+Gaussian model.
-The flow parameters, namely the disk accretion rate ($\dot{m}_d$), the halo rate ($\dot{m}_h$), shock location $(X_s)$, the strength of the shock ($R$) have been determined.
+In case of $\chi_2$ class, the continuous observation spanning over $3000$~seconds has been selected and fitted using TCAF+Gaussian model.
+The flow parameters, namely the disk accretion rate ($\dot{m}_d$), the halo rate ($\dot{m}_h$), shock location $(X_s)$, strength of the shock ($R$) have been determined.
 The same task has been done in case of $\chi_4$ class data as well over the 800 second continuous observation span.
-The spectral fitted parameters for the two classes are shown in Table-1.
-We found the hydrogen column density lies in the range of $(5.08-5.34)\times 10^{22}$ atoms $cm^{-2}$ in case of $\chi_2$ class data and it was obtained in the range of $(6.94-7.07)\times 10^{22}$ atoms $cm^{-2}$ in case of $\chi_4$ class data.
+The spectral fitted parameters for the two classes are mentioned in Table 1.

-It is evident that the disk rate in case of $\chi_4$ class data is almost twice that of $\chi_2$ class data, and the normalization for $\chi_4$ class data is also significantly larger than that obtained in case of $\chi_2$ class.
+It is evident that the disk rate in case of $\chi_4$ class, the disk accretion rate is significantly larger compared to that of $\chi_2$ class.
 This is in agreement with the higher low energy flux of $\chi_4$ class data.
+However, since $\chi_{2,4}$ classes are devoid of any outflow, the normalization remain almost the same ($\sim 20$).
+In case of $\chi_4$ class, the enhancement of disk rate makes the shock location to move inwards.
+The data to model ratio for the fitted spectrum in $\chi_2$ class is provided in figure 5(a).
+In figure 6(a), we provide the 66-90-99$\%$ contours for the fitted parameters $\dot{m}_d$ and $\dot{m}_h$ in case of $\chi_2$ class.